 The significant difference recorded in 2 WAP is in disagreement with the findings of Anyinkeng and Mih (2011) that from germination up to two weeks after sowing, the young seedlings are supported from nutrient reserves in cotyledons, so there were no significant differences in growth rate since the nutrient sources are similar.
 It was shown that the tallest plant that occurred at 12 WAP was recorded in a plot that received 25% (PM + NPK 20:10:10) treatment.
 This is similar to the findings of Lemma et al. (2019) where combination of 69/30N/P and 15 tha-1 farmyard manure gave the highest plant height of 194.33cm in the study.
-Plant height in this present study was slightly higher than those of Egharevba and Law-Ogbomo (2007) who reported 1.50 m at 60 kg N.ha-1.
-Moreover Selim et al. (1993) reported plant height of 1.60 m at the highest nitrogen level (180 kg N.ha-1).
+Plant height in this present study was slightly higher than those of Egharevba and Law-Ogbomo (2007) who reported 1.50 m at 60 kg Nha-1.
+Moreover Selim et al. (1993) reported plant height of 1.60 m at the highest nitrogen level (180 kg Nha-1).
 These results also suggested that the response of H. sabdariffa to poultry manure treatment is level dependent.
 Relatively taller plants in plots that received poultry manure solely and in integrations are similar to the findings of Tiamiyu et al. (2012) who reported that application of poultry dropping to the soil led to greater plant height in okra.
 Aniefiok (2013) also noted that poultry manure increases plant height.
 Similar taller plants in plots that received pig waste manure indicate a mode of action of this manure similar to that of poultry manure and highlight the importance of pig waste in soil improvement.
 In the study of Lemma et al., (2019), plants that received both organic (FYM) and inorganic (NP) fertilizer applied simultaneously grew taller than those found in the control plot.
 The tallest roselle plants (194.33 cm) were produced by applying 69/30 kg ha of NPK plus 15 t ha of FYM, while the shortest roselle plants (120.40 cm) were seen for the control treatment.
 Chand et al. (2006) have reported that the mixed use of Nitrogen-phosphorus-potassium (NPK) chemical fertilizer and livestock organic manure increases the mean growth of mint (Mentha arvensis) and mustard (Brassica juncea) by 46%.
 Overall, plant height of plots that received combination of 25% PM + NPK 15: 15: 15 was superior (115.28 cm) compared to other plots.
 It was observed that plant height at every growth stage were better in plots that received treatments than in control plots.
 Plants treated with poultry manure showed the most effective and noticeable increase in height, most likely as a result of the adequate N (Sa-nguansak, 2004).
 Since the plant in untreated plots had to rely on the native fertility of the soil, which was demonstrated to be deficient in total N, the shorter response of the plants could likely be attributed to insufficient N uptake.
 According to Sharma's (1991) research, plant height is dependent on an appropriate supply of nutrients.
 These results are in harmony with other investigators such as (Singh et al., 1999) who indicated that increment of vegetative growth of plants as a result of combining of inorganic fertilizer and organic manure may be attributed to continuous application of chemical fertilizer causes a drastic reduction in organic carbon concentration, whereas addition of farmyard manure in combination with N fertilizer helped in maintaining the original organic matter status of the soil.
 According to Adekiya and Agbede (2009), it can be said that addition of NPK fertilizer to manure aided mineralization of nutrients in manure due to enhanced supply of nutrients, leading to better crop growth.